Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: METHODS

+In the training stage, we calculate the ground-truth aesthetic distribution $\bm{p}^i$ for the training image $\bm{x}^i$ by normalizing the numbers of votes on all the predefined quality scores.

+where $v^i_k$ is the number of votes for the quality score $k$, and $K$ is the maximum quality score.
+After obtaining the predicted aesthetic distribution $\widehat{\bm{p}}^i$ from our model, we employ the earth mover distance (EMD) \cite{talebi2018nima} between distributions as the loss function.
+The EMD loss is based on the cumulative distribution density, which works well when the distribution is ordered, as discussed in \cite{wu2011learning}.
+It is defined as

-where $ {\rm CDF}_{\bm p}(\bm k) $ is the cumulative distribution of $ \bm{p} $ defined as $ \sum_{i=1}^{k}\bm{p(i)} $.
+where $ {\rm CDF}_{\bm p}(k) $ is the cumulative distribution of $ \bm{p} $ defined as $ \sum_{j=1}^{k}p_j $.
 We also choose $ r=2 $ for its simplicity in optimization.

-In the testing phase, we adopt the same procedure as training.
+In the testing stage, we adopt the same procedure as in the training stage.
 Testing images are padded to the same size and fed into the network.
-Outputs processed by softmax function are regarded as the photos' aesthetic distribution.
-One may argue using original images without padding and removing ROI pooling, but such a method leads to weak accordance between testing and training.
-The learnt network may not fit such a situation.
-We tested this testing method and got a worse results.
+One may argue that using the original images without padding and removing the RoM pooling layer is better, but such a method leads to weak accordance between the testing and training stages.
+The learned network may not fit such a situation.
+We test this method and obtain worse results.